hasmhib/unit2-2024/README.md

     return smoothed_values
 ```
-The clients wants easy visualization, as may difficult for them only the raw graph.
-Therefore, in this code, I define a function named smoothing to apply a simple moving average smoothing technique to a list of values so that the clients can visualize more easily.
-The function takes two parameters, a list of values and size_window parameter with a default value of 5.
-I used through the list in steps of size_window, calculating the mean of each window of values.
-I sum the values in the current window and divide by the window size to get the average.
-I then store a tuple containing the window's starting index and the calculated mean in smoothed_values.
-This results in a list of tuples, each has the average value of a segment of the list.

 **fig4** Shows the smoothed version of humidity data recorded during 48 hours
 <img width="max" alt="Screenshot 2023-12-13 at 7 06 02 PM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/e0449b70-1f02-4908-b5c1-974bf28bd61e">